hema1024/trainguide/README.md

     Additional buffer should be accounted for class/instance variables overhead.
     *  There is a simple LRUCache supported in the application for caching shortest distances from a given origin, and the default cache size is 50 elements.
 Additional memory should be given if the cache capacity is increased.
+Note: If you are only testing with a few hundred lines, then the default jvm -Xmx value (which is 1/4th of physical memory) should be sufficient.

 * The command line client interface is single threaded, so only person can interact with an instance of the process/application at a time.